-Norlin Special Collections Assignment: On Friday September 11th and Monday September 14th, we will meet in Norlin Library.
-The class will divide in 1⁄2 with each half going to either Special Collections (Room N345) or Gov. Info.
+Norlin Special Collections Assignment: On Monday September 12th and Wednesday September 14th we will meet in Norlin Library.
+The class will divide in half with each half going to either Special Collections (Room N345) or Gov. Info.
 (E3303).
-We will see items held in special collections and Gov. Info. that pertain to the subject of our course and you will have a paper to complete concerning a particular item of your choice once the overview presentation is complete.
+We will see items held in special collections and Gov. Info. that pertain to the subject of our course and you will choose a particular item once the overview presentation is complete to act as the focus for the special collections paper that will be due November 4th.
 Instructions for the Paper will be posted on D2L.